"I absolutely believe that people, unless coached, never reach their maximum capabilities." Bob Nardelli, Former CEO of Home Depot

 1. The "Mirror" Effect: Radical Self-Awareness

 High-level leaders rarely get honest, unfiltered feedback.
-A coach is likely the only person in your professional life who has no political agenda and isn't trying to earn you favor.
+A coach is likely the only person in your professional life who has no political agenda and isn't trying to earn your favor.

 Blind Spot Detection: Identifying the "autopilot" behaviors that are accidentally demoralizing your team or slowing down operations.